Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Not that it is hard to make, but a right balance of coriander, chili and lemon juice (amongst other ingredients) is what you need to make a kickass coriander chutney that will take your appetizer to a whole different level.
 The one other ingredient that I have seen popularly used in these green chutneys are peanuts but will have to admit that I haven’t added it yet to the coriander chutney I have made so far.

 I sometimes add a bit of grated coconut to thicken the consistency and make it less watery.
-A thicker coriander chutney is good to have when you are using it as a spread to make sandwiches as it saves the bread from getting soggy.
+It makes a good spread for sandwiches as it saves the bread from getting soggy.

 Though it freezes well, I would suggest consuming it within a week of storing it in the refrigerator.